ACRN Journal of Finance and Risk Perspectives

-The global outreach of the ACRN Oxford Centre for Interdisciplinary Research,
+The global publication outreach of the ACRN Research Network.

-dedicated to interdisciplinary research in the fields of Finance, Risk, Accounting and Management/Entrepreneurship.
+It is dedicated to interdisciplinary research in the fields of Finance, Risk and Accounting.

-The journal is now in its 7th year and follows the Open-Access Gold Standard, sponsored by the ACRN Oxford Centre for Interdisciplinary Research.
+The journal is now in its 9th year and follows the Open-Access Gold Standard, thus, no copyright is taken.

 This journal is special because it aims to provide an outlet for inter-disciplinary and more in-depth research papers with various methodological approaches from the broad fields of Finance, Risk and Accounting.
 The target group of this journal are academics who want to get a better understanding of the interconnectedness of their fields by acknowledging the methods and theories used in closely related areas.